 The Sahara was a definite highlight of our Morocco family travel adventures.
 We were invited to stay overnight at Desert Luxury Camping, Erg Chebbi, where we tried fossil hunting, camel riding, sand boarding, star gazing, and an overnight stay in some fantastic glamping tents.
 This is a must for any visit to Morocco with kids.

 Day 12 – Drive to Dadès Gorges

 It’s a relaxed start to the day at Desert Luxury Camping, and you’ll have time for more sand boarding to work off breakfast before a 4×4 returns you to your car in Merzouga.

-Drive the 3 hours to Tinghir for lunch, before heading to Todra Gorge to walk through its narrow cliffs reaching to the skies (you can park your car for free in the centre of the Gorge).
+Drive the three hours to Tinghir for lunch, before heading to Todra Gorge to walk through its narrow cliffs reaching to the skies (you can park your car for free in the centre of the Gorge).